Generic Name: metyrapone

 Diagnostic Test of Pituitary

-Metopirone, metyrapone USP, is an inhibitor of endogenous adrenal corticosteroid synthesis, available as 250-mg capsules for oral administration.
+Metopirone, metyrapone USP, is an inhibitor of endogenous adrenal corticosteriod synthesis, available as 250-mg capsules for oral administration.
 Its chemical name is 2-methyl-1, 2-di-3-pyridyl-1-propanone, and its structural formula is

 Metyrapone USP is a white to light amber, fine, crystalline powder, having a characteristic odor.
 It is sparingly soluble in water, and soluble in methanol and in chloroform.
 It forms water-soluble salts with acids.
 Its molecular weight is 226.28.

-Inactive Ingredients.
-Polyethylene glycol, glycerine, gelatin, sodium ethyl hydroxybenzoate, sodium propyl hydroxybenzoate, ethyl vanillin, 4-methoxyacetophenone, titanium dioxide, brown ink.
+Inactive Ingredients: Polyethylene glycol, glycerin, gelatin, sodium ethyl, hydroxybenzoate, sodium propyl hydroxybenzoate, ethyl vanillin, 4-methoxyacetophenone, titatnium dioxide, red ink.

 Metyrapone is rapidly eliminated from the plasma.
 The mean ± SD terminal elimination half‑life is 1.9 ± 0.7 hours.
 Metyrapol takes about twice as long as metyrapone to be eliminated from the plasma.
 After administration of 4.5 g metyrapone (750 mg every 4 hours), an average of 5.3% of the dose was excreted in the urine in the form of metyrapone (9.2% free and 90.8% as glucuronide) and 38.5% in the form of metyrapol (8.1% free and 91.9% as glucuronide) within 72 hours after the first dose was given.